"Let us light the way to the house of your dreams!"

 • Types of Credit — Do you have a healthy mix of credit cards and loans?

-When you pull your credit report, you'll discover that you actually have three reports.
-Experian, Equifax and TransUnion — three of the major credit reporting agencies — use a slightly different models to calculate your credit rating.
+In reviewing your credit history, you'll find that you actually have three reports.
+Experian, Equifax and TransUnion — three of the major credit reporting agencies — use a slightly different models to determine your credit rating.
 FICO is used by Experian.
 Equifax's model is called BEACON and TransUnion uses EMPIRICA.
-As a result, you have three scores, one for each scoring model.
+You have a credit score with each of the bureaus.

-Lenders want to make sure that allowing you a loan isn't a risk for them.
-Your credit score gives lenders a view of what type of borrower you'd be based solely on your credit history.
-Because of the shift in the economy, most home buyers should have scores in the range of 740 or higher to get a satisfactory interest rate.
-You'll still qualify for a mortgage loan with a lower score, but the interest paid in the long run could be more than double that of someone having a better FICO score.
+Lenders want to make sure that giving you a loan isn't a risk for them.
+Your FICO score gives lenders a view of what type of borrower you are based solely on your credit history.
+Because of the shift in the economy, most home buyers should have scores in the range of 700 or higher to get an acceptable interest rate.
+If your score is less than that, you can still qualify for a loan, but the interest paid in the long run could be more than double that of someone with a better FICO score.

-We're used to working with all tiers of credit scores.
+We're used to working with all levels of credit history.
 Call us at 8047305030 and we can help you get on the right track to the home of your dreams.

-How do you get a better score?
-Improving your FICO score takes time.
-It can be rare to make a significant stride change in your number with quick fixes, but your score can improve in a year by monitoring your credit report and by using your credit wisely.
+You want a stronger score, but how do you get there?
+Building your FICO score takes time.
+It can be rare to make a large-scale change in your number with small changes, but your score can improve in a few years by keeping tabs your credit report and by using your credit wisely.
 The most important thing is to know your FICO score.
-You'll improve your credit score by using these pointers:
+Here are some methods to improve your credit score:

 • Keep up with payments.
-Delinquent payments drastically drop your credit score.
-It's where people who have recently been unemployed see the biggest hit in their credit score.
-Yes, it takes longer to rebuild your credit with payment history, but it's the most reliable way to prove that you're responsible enough to make payments to a lender.
+Late payments kill your FICO score.
+It's where people who have recently been unemployed see the biggest dip in their credit score.
+Yes, it takes longer to rebuild your credit with payment history, but it's the most reliable way to prove that you're able to make payments to a bank.

-• Ensure that your credit history is correct.
-If you find mistakes on your credit report, write to the bureau requesting that the item be removed.
-If you have a common name or the same name as a family member, you'll want to give extra care to make sure the activity reported is correct.
+• Correct your credit report.
+If you discover incorrect items on your credit report, contact the bureau requesting that the item be removed.
+If you have a common name or the same name as a family member, you'll want to pay extra attention to make sure the activity reported is correct.

 • Even out your debt.
 At first, this doesn't sound like a good idea.
-But, you don't want to have one card that is at the maximum and have the rest of your cards at a zero balance.
-It's better to have each of your cards at about less than 40% of their credit limit than to have the bulk of your debt transferred to one card.
+But, you want to avoid of having one card that is at the maximum and have your remaining cards at a zero balance.
+It's better to have each of your cards at about 25% of their credit limit than to have all of your debt sitting on a single card.

-• Apply for gas cards or retail credit.
-For those who have no credit or low credit, retail credit cards and gas credit cards are ways to get credit, increase your spending limits and have a solid payment history, which will raise your FICO score.
-You must always beware of keeping a large balance for more than a couple of months because these types of cards traditionally have a steeper interest rate.
+• Apply for service station cards or store credit.
+For those who have no credit or less-than-stellar credit, chain store credit cards and gas credit cards are ways to improve credit, increase your credit limits and have a solid payment history, which will raise your credit.
+You must always avoid holding a large balance for too long because these types of cards traditionally have a surprising interest rate.

-• Keep your cards in rotation.
-Whether you have older cards, or are just getting started with credit, use your cards so that your accounts maintain an active status.
-But, pay them off in one or two payments.
+• Don't let your cards get dusty.
+Whether you're just getting started with credit, or if you've got older cards, use your cards to make sure your accounts stay active.
+But, be sure to pay them off in no more than two or three payments.

-Knowing the ways you can raise your FICO score, you can move toward becoming a homeowner.
-Know that when you're ready to apply for a loan to purchase a home, you'll want to keep your credit inquiries within a two-week window to avoid a negative mark on your credit score.
-With the help of Lighthouse Realty, Inc., the loan process can be a stress-free experience so you, too, can become a homeowner.
+Now that you're more informed about credit reporting, you'll be able to successfully take the first steps to homeownership, and that is improving your FICO score.
+Remember that when you're ready to apply for a loan to purchase a home, you'll want to keep your applications within a two-week window to avoid a negative mark on your credit score.
+With the help of Lighthouse Realty, Inc., shopping for a mortgage can be a stress-free experience so you, too, can achieve home ownership.